 What questions should you ask when hiring a SEO agency or expert?

-This is a sample of questions you should ask, and the answers you should expect, before making a final decision:
+This is a sample of questions you should ask, and the answers you should expect, before making a final decision on who to hire:

 1. How many search engines can help improve my ranking?